tojojames/PhaseImpute/README.md

 ```

 ### This is an example on a selected region of Chromosome 1

+*For simplicity,I am only adding one chromosome.Users are expected to scale to all chromosome.*

 #### Step 1: Convert to plink map and ped format from bed bim format